yscoder-github/nlp_models/README.md

 - Python 3.5+
 - Tensorflow 1.12.0+
 - Pytorch 0.4.1+
-- Plan to add Keras Version
+- Plan to add Keras Version   **TO DO**

 ## Author

-- Tae Hwan Jung(Jeff Jung) @graykode
+- yinshuai
-- Author Email : nlkey2022@gmail.com
+- Author Email : yscoder@foxmail.com
-- Acknowledgements to [mojitok](http://mojitok.com/) as NLP Research Internship.
+- Acknowledgements to my colleagues and friends